HMC-COVID-19-Unpacked/team-2/README.md

 # Welcome!
 These are changing times - and I am glad everyone is on board.
 We are going to be doing two Kaggle tasks.
-I am planning on using **Python** and **R** - do not worry if you do not have familiarity with one or the other, they're super easy to pick up.
+I am planning on using **Python** and **Git** - do not worry if you do not have familiarity with one or the other, they're super easy to pick up.
 Though we will end up submitting our code and images in a Python notebook, on Kaggle , development will be easiest on git.

 ## TASKS ##